vadmbertr/cyclogeostrophy_impact_experiment/README.md

     Defaults to None, which means no temporal restriction. cyclogeostrophy_fun (Callable, optional): Function for cyclogeostrophy computation with predefined parameters.
-    Defaults to `cyclogeostrophy_conf`, which implies the use of the default `jaxparrow.cyclogeostrophy` parameters. bin_size (int, optional): Bin size in degrees (°) for error computations versus drifter data.
+    Defaults to `cyclogeostrophy_conf`, which implies the use of the default `jaxparrow.cyclogeostrophy` parameters. memory_per_device (int, optional): Available VRAM or RAM per device in gigabytes (GB).
-    Defaults to 1°.
-do_plot (bool, optional): Whether to automatically produce plots
-    Defaults to True.
-do_plot_all_times (bool, optional): Whether to produce plots for each time step.
-Requires `do_plot=True`.
-    Defaults to False.
-memory_per_device (int, optional): Available VRAM or RAM per device in gigabytes (GB).
     Defaults to 30 GB.
 logger_level (int, optional): Logging output level (e.g., `logging.DEBUG`, `logging.INFO`, etc...).